OriginalDaemon/markdown-documentation-formatter/README.md

-# markdown-documentation-processing
+# markdown-documentation-formatter

 ![Coverage Status](https://coveralls.io/repos/github/OriginalDaemon/markdown-documentation-processing/badge.svg?branch=main&service=github) ![CI](https://github.com/OriginalDaemon/markdown-documentation-processing/actions/workflows/ci.yml/badge.svg)

-A system to take product documentation stored in markdown and process it in various ways to ready it for deployment.
+A system to take product documentation, stored in branch in markdown, and process it in various ways to ready it for deployment.
 This allows you to automate various parts of documentation maintenance such as;

  - Make all markdown file names unique for the purpose of deploying to confluence.
  - Use macros, written in the form ${variable_name} for consts and ${macro(arg1, ...)} for functions, throughout the documentation and have them filled automatically using values from a configured macros file written in python.